-While window air conditioning units are a fine option for cooling a room in the summertime, they require sacrificing a window and the view that comes with it, along with some of its aesthetics.
+While window air conditioning units are a fine option for cooling a room, they require sacrificing a window and the view that comes with it, along with some of its aesthetics.
 The best through-the-wall air conditioner offers a viable alternative.
 These air conditioning units function similarly to window air conditioners, but they fit into a hole in the wall, preserving the view and aesthetics of the room’s windows.

 A through-the-wall air conditioner can produce up to 15,000 BTUs (British Thermal Units), making this type of air conditioner suitable for cooling rooms up to 700 square feet.
-Some models also include heating elements that supplement a home’s main heat source in the wintertime.
+Some models also include heating elements that supplement a home’s main heat source.
 This guide examines the crucial factors to consider when shopping for the best through-the-wall air conditioner and lists some of the best options on the market.

 - BEST FOR SMALL ROOMS: Koldfront 10,000 BTU Through the Wall Air Conditioner